Alfresco/alfresco-docker-base-java/README.md

 ```

 where:
-* DISTRIB_NAME is centos or debian
+* DISTRIB_NAME is centos, debian or ubuntu
-* DISTRIB_MAJOR is 7 for centos and 10 for debian
+* DISTRIB_MAJOR is 7 for centos, 11 for debian and 20.04 for ubuntu
 * JAVA_MAJOR is 8 or 11

 #### Release